 My daughter, Indah, is 13 months old and has been on 31 flights—from jumbo jets to toy-sized propeller planes and everything in between.
-Crazy, I know, especially during a pandemic, but hear me out: As a travel writer and a nursing new mom, my first baby had no choice but to cozy up for the ride.
+Crazy, I know, but hear me out: As a travel writer and a nursing new mom, my first baby had no choice but to cozy up for the ride.
 Since her first flight at 4 months old—on which she hardly made a peep (thank goodness!)—Indah has accompanied me on dozens of hotel tours, adventured through three African countries, visited Mexico twice, and is about to add Indonesia to her passport.

 Our inaugural flight was from Los Angeles to Hawaii for a 15-day trip that coincided with the start of a major sleep regression (whoopee!).
 Initially, though, she acclimated beautifully over three days, naturally waking an hour later each morning as we pushed bedtime by one hour a day (then, out of nowhere a full week later, the regression began, so I don’t blame the travel!).

 For some parents, the fear of baby sleep disruptions or jet lag is enough to prevent them from going anywhere until their children are old enough to be reasoned with.
 But I wholeheartedly feel that the rewards of travel are far richer than the risks.

 Even after this many flights, Indah is just as jazzed to be on a plane, so I don’t think it’s ever too late to start, especially when you’re armed with tons of snacks—and I mean tons, because snacks pass the time and time is always in great supply on a flight.
 But stocking up on food is just one way to achieve aviation success.